cloudflare/cloudflare-docs/content/workers/platform/cron-triggers/index.md

 {{<Aside type="note" header="Requires a ScheduledEvent Listener">}}

-To respond to a Cron Trigger, you must add a [`"scheduled"` event](/workers/runtime-apis/scheduled-event/) listener to the Workers script.
+To respond to a Cron Trigger, you must add a [`"scheduled"` event](/workers/runtime-apis/scheduled-event/) listener, or export a default `scheduled` handler to the Workers script.

 {{</Aside>}}